vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 The site of the Mahādeva Temple

-These remains consist of a reconstructed brick platform surrounded by some stray pieces of architecture: parts of a dhvajastambha (pillar), pillar capitals having bull and lion, a pedestal, an architrave of a toran. a, a beam with gavāks.as and makara, and a toran. a post (Plate 131).
+These remains consist of a reconstructed brick platform surrounded by some stray pieces of architecture: parts of a dhvajastambha (pillar), pillar capitals having bull and lion, a pedestal, an architrave of a toraṇa, a beam with gavāks.as and makara, and a toraṇa post (Plate 131).